 Data visualization is a key deliverable allowing business-oriented teams to understand data teams’ work and conclusions: communication remains essential.
 Dashboards take data visualization to the next level by creating context around a single image (and minimizing some of the potential for accidentally misleading visualizations).

-Dashboards are great places to collect related visualizations to drive a more complete understanding (so long as the graphs are updated frequently).
+Dashboards are great places to collect related data visualizations to drive a more complete understanding (so long as the graphs are updated frequently).
 Yet data visualization dashboards can quickly become cluttered and confusing, so it's important to evaluate precisely what visualizations will be useful in generating understanding.

-Dashboard visualization has the added benefit of helping data team members collaborate and business-oriented users play with data and filter graphs to help expand their understanding.
+Dashboard data visualization has the added benefit of helping data team members collaborate and business-oriented users play with data and filter graphs to help expand their understanding.